 Marine phytoplanktons are single-celled organisms that serveas the foundation of the aquatic food chain.
 They are one of the mostnutrient-rich foods in the world, and are a popular supplement for people ofall ages.
 A new marine phytoplankton product called schizocrytrium is nowavailable, and unlike our other products that contain EPA, schizocytrium containsdocosahexaenoic acid, or DHA.
 Read more…

 One of the most popular medications sold in the Western world is anti-inflammatory drugs.
 Doctors write millions of prescriptions for Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) each year, and billions more over-the-counter NSAIDs like Tylenol and Advil are sold in the U.S. every year.
 However, the relief these medications provide is often temporary and masks helpful symptoms.
-There is a better alternative to NSAIDs and it is found in essential fatty acids.
-Read more…
+There is a better alternative to NSAIDs and it is found in essential fatty acids in marine phytoplankton Read more…

 Green Growth had a certified lab run a analysis on CoQ9 (Coenzyme 9) in their Marine Phytoplankton.